Epenow: Escape

 Gorges seems to have thought that his failure to obtain the loyalty of the Natives kidnapped by Weymouth was owing to not having kept them in his custody long enough.
 Epenow he kept for three years.

 Hatching an escape plot, Epenow convinced his captors of the existence a gold mine on Martha’s Vineyard.
 In 1614, Gorges consulted with Wriothesley, and made up his mind to send Epenow back with Captain Hobson, who had been with Harlow in 1611 when Epenow was kidnapped.
 Believing Epenow's fabrication, Gorges commissioned a voyage to Martha's Vineyard in 1614 under Captain Nicholas Hobson, accompanied by Epenow as a guide, translator, and pilot.
 He persuaded Hobson to stake £100 of his own money on the adventure.
 Gorges also sent two additional Natives he had in captivity, Assacomet (from Weymouth's expedition) and Wanape, who was from southern New England (and sent to Gorges via the Isle of Wight).

 Wanape died soon after arriving in the New World.
 Upon arriving to Epenow's native island, the ship was peacefully greeted by a company of Wampanoags, including some of Epenow's brothers and cousins.
 The principal inhabitants (including relatives of Epenow) came on board.
 Captain Hobson entertained the visitors to his ship, and invited them to return the next morning with trade goods.
 They promised to come again in the morning to trade.
 Not trusting Epenow, Hobson made sure he was accompanied at all times by three guards, and clothed him with long garments that could be easily grabbed.
 But Epenow had secretly let them know that he was held captive, and the next morning they came with twenty canoes.

 The captain, his invitations ignored, called for Epenow to come out from the forecastle to translate.
 Epenow called out in English for his friends to come aboard, but then lunged to jump overboard.
 Hobson's men managed to grab him, but Epenow, being "a strong and heavy man", managed to dive overboard under cover of arrows being shot from the canoes.
-Both parties sustained heavy casualties; Hobson's crew killed and wounded many Indians, though they themselves suffered numerous casualties in the confrontation (Epenow escaped under a hail of arrows which wounded Hobson and some of the crew).
+Both parties sustained heavy casualties; Hobson's crew killed and wounded many Indians, though they themselves suffered numerous casualties in the confrontation.
 They returned to England empty handed.
 Gorges ends the tale by lamenting the incompetence of Hobson's men.